brandonlacoste9-tech/Beehive/scrolls/rituals.md

 ---

+## 🟢 Tool Invocation Rituals
+- **Codex CLI Setup & Usage Scroll** — [scrolls/codex-cli-setup.md](codex-cli-setup.md)
+  - Illuminates installation, authentication, models, approval modes, and scripting incantations.
+- **Scroll of the WSL Forge** — *pending inscription; pairs with the CLI scroll for Windows adepts.*
+- **Prompting Guide Scroll** — *pending inscription; codifies invocation patterns and prompt sigils.*

+---

 **How to use:**
 - Review this index before every PR or milestone.
 - Follow the linked rituals for consistent, audit-ready operations.
 - Update this index when new ritual scrolls are added.

 ---